Paper Towels vs. Hand Dryers

 While the fibers in paper towels are too short to make it impossible to recycle them through traditional methods, they can be still be salvaged and put to good use.
 They can be composted to create effective mulch for landscaping or gardening.
 Some waste disposal companies will even pick them up with your recycling, categorizing them as yard waste and using them in a similar fashion.

-Some places are collecting paper towels in separate bins that are then taken to be spread over landfills to reduce wind erosion and enrich the soil.
+Some places are collecting paper towels in separate bins that are then taken to be spread over landfills to reduce wind erosion and enrich the soil.2

 One study shows that rubbing hands together under a hand dryer, which is encouraged by their directions for users, actually causes bacteria to be loosened from hair follicles.
-Research also indicates those bacteria and others on the hands can be blown around the area by the air from a hand dryer, spreading them to others.
+Research also indicates those bacteria and others on the hands can be blown around the area by the air from a hand dryer, spreading them to other surfaces and people.